 Electrotherapy

 Electrotherapy is a medical treatment based on the use of electrical energy.
-The body naturally produces electricity, which is carried via nerves, primarily to the muscles.
-In this closed circuit, the generator is the brain, the wires are the nerves, and the motor is the muscle.
-Thus, each has its role: the generator provides the information, the wires or cables transmit it, and the motor reacts to this information.
+The body naturally produces electricity, which is carried via the nerves to the muscles.
+In this closed circuit, the brain is the generator, the nerves are the wires, and the muscle is the motor.
+Thus, each component has its role: the generator provides the information, the wires or cables transmit it, and the motor reacts to this information.
 Electrotherapy works in the same way.
-The only difference is that an external generator bypasses the brain's voluntary command.
-This current, applied to the body via electrodes, has the effect of relieving pain and promoting blood circulation.
-Depending on the electrotherapy method used, the electricity can ensure relaxation or, on the contrary, contraction of the muscle(s) targeted by the treatment.
+The only difference is that an external generator bypasses the brain's voluntary control.
+This current, applied to the body via electrodes, relieves pain and improves blood circulation.
+Depending on the electrotherapy method used, the electricity can either relax or, conversely, contract the muscle(s) targeted by the treatment.